 Closing remarks for the aspiring safety leader

 Effective and clear leadership is critical in establishing a workplace culture within which safety is firmly embedded.
 Implementation of practices from the top down through an organisations leadership team is the best way of improving organisational culture.
-Leaders can also ensure that adequate resources are provided to ensure sustainable practices are implemented.
+Also, leaders can ensure that adequate resources are provided to ensure sustainable practices are implemented.
 The role of the safety professional is to support and influence leadership teams through evidence-based approaches to safety management.
 Through this, the Safety Professional can inform strategic decisions; facilitate conversations to ensure that operational practices are understood by the Leadership Team when managing risk; and, support leaders to have effective safety conversations across the organisation.

 Photo by Miguel Á. Padriñán from Pexels